 Florida 4-H Shooting Sports Level 1 Instructor Training

 The Level 1 Instructor Training provides 15 to 20 hours of training.
-A certified Level 2 trainer will administer the Level 1 training.
 The two parts of the training are:

-Part Two—Range Training: Discipline-specific, hands-on field/practicum experience that covers safety, equipment use, range rules and procedures, setting up a range, and putting teaching techniques into practice.
+PART TWO—RANGE TRAINING: Discipline-specific, hands-on field/practicum experience that covers safety, equipment use, range rules and procedures, setting up a range, putting teaching techniques into practice, and first-shot fundamentals.
+Part Two is a face-to-face session.
 Homework assignments may be part of the course depending on the discipline and instructor.
 Homework must be submitted within two weeks after the training.

 Level 1 Shooting Sports Instructor certification is valid for three years from the date of the hands-on practicum.
-4-H agents should record when a volunteer completes the training in their 4HOnline profile.
+Once a volunteer completes the certification course, the Florida 4-H Shooting Sports Coordinator will record that date in their 4honline profile.
+The 4-H Agent will be notified before certification expires.

 Becoming Certified in Other Shooting Sports Disciplines

-Once a volunteer completes Level 1 Shooting Sports Instructor Training in a specific discipline, he/she can earn certification in other disciplines by completing the appropriate hands-on field practicum.
+Once volunteers completes Level 1 Shooting Sports Instructor Training in a specific discipline, they can earn certification in other disciplines by completing the appropriate hands-on field practicum.

 Each year, a limited number of instructors from each state can be nationally certified as Level 2 instructors.
 Level 2 instructors must "train the trainer," or the Level 1 instructor.
 Volunteers must be recommended for Level 2 certification by their county 4-H agent.
 The 4-H agent should contact the Florida 4-H Shooting Sports specialist to recommend a volunteer for Level 2 certification.